-A centrally located, detached cottage, holding a pretty and inviting feel, situated within the friendly village of Heacham.
+A centrally located, cottage, holding a pretty and inviting feel, situated within the friendly village of Heacham.

 This well-designed and peacefully decorated accommodation is perfect for families, with lots of space to relax amongst the comfortable furnishings.